bcmi/MatchingGAN-Few-Shot-Image-Generation/README.md

 #### 3. Testing the classification in low-data setting with augmented images.
-take Omniglot as example, low-data classification with augmented images generated from our trained model
+Take Omniglot as example, low-data classification with augmented images generated from our trained model

 3.1.
 Gnerating augmented images using three conditional images
 ```